 Camping made for an unmatchable experience with the constant rumble of Fuego in our ears finished off by the occasional explosion.

-I think it’s safe to say that nobody got much sleep.
+It’s safe to say nobody got much sleep.
 But who cares?
 After witnessing mother nature in action my adrenaline got me through the night and to the bottom of the mountain.

 This one was exactly how I described it: tricky.